seungh06/node-sh/README.md

 ```

 ### ``$.touch  `[OPTION]...
 [FILE]...` ``
-Update the access and modification times of each `FIL`E to the current time.
+Update the access and modification times of each `FILE` to the current time.
 A `FILE` argument that does not exist is created empty unless `-c` option is supplied.

  - `-a` : change only the access time.
  - `-c, --no-create` : do not create any files.